Text

 CT RESULT NO HEMORRHAGE tPA ELIGIBLE 12 MIN TO WINDOW CLOSE Alteplase 100mg CONSENT ISSUE PATIENT APHASIC Who consents?

-Scene S2-B · SIMULUS PE-04 · 12 Minutes to Window
+Scene S2-B · SIMULUS PE-04 · 12 Min to Door-to-Needle Target

 CT Clear — tPA Ready — But Who Can Consent?